All Episodes

 And it wasn't until a bunch of liberal activists came along and started creating this war between the sexes that things got out of hand.

-They got no time to rise up and fight it.
+They've got no time to rise up and fight it.

-And besides, if they do, they're labeled, and most people don't have the stomach to get into those kinds of fights and disagreements, so they just go docile, uh, move behind a gate, the gated community, and let the world deteriorate around them while um uh they try to insulate themselves from it.
+So they just go docile, move behind a gate, the gated community, and let the world deteriorate around them while they try to insulate themselves from it.

 That shaped the way they looked at life the rest of their life.

-And my grandparents too.
+And my grandparents, too.

-But uh that fight had already begun.
+But that fight had already begun.

 The Cold War had already begun.